AngeloHYang/Blog/Jan. 2019/A Journey to macOS.md

 ### Dock

-The thing on the buttom of your computer screen with a lot of icons on it is called "Dock".
+The thing on the bottom of your computer screen with a lot of icons on it is called "Dock".

 > ![Dock](Dock.png)